home-assistant/developers.home-assistant/blog/2024-02-27-deprecate-bind-hass-and-hass-components.md

 ## Use of `hass.components`

-Integrations that use `hass.components` should be updated to import the functions and classes directly from the integration package and pass the `hass` object as first parameter:
+Integrations that use `hass.components` should be updated to import the functions and classes directly from the integration package and pass the `hass` object as first parameter.
+Remember to include the imported components under `dependencies` in your `manifest.json`.

 ### New example